Kymberly loves to cook, bake, and preserve. She enjoys experimenting in the kitchen and coming up with delicious (healthy) recipes!

 After they have cooled, you can warm the buns in a low oven, or cut and toast.

-Low fat: skip the butter and use low- or no-fat milk.
-Definitely don't eat lathered with butter, cheese or chocolate!
+- Low fat: skip the butter and use low- or no-fat milk.
+Definitely don't eat slathered with butter, cheese, or chocolate!

-Fresh yeast: add 20g of fresh yeast and a tsp of caster sugar to the strained, lukewarm milk.
+- Fresh yeast: add 20 grams of fresh yeast and a tsp of caster sugar to the strained, lukewarm milk.
 Don't add dried yeast to the flour mixture.

-Choc-chip hot cross buns: in addition to the chocolate chips in the dough, add 1 Tbsp cocoa to the piping mix for the cross on the top of the buns.
+- Choc-chip hot cross buns: in addition to the chocolate chips in the dough, add 1 tablespoon of cocoa to the piping mix for the cross on the top of the buns.

 In the rare event that you have left-over fruit buns or hot cross buns, they do freeze well.
 You can also use them in other delicious dessert recipes, better than throwing out slightly stale but still good buns!